Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 `grant select on u1.t to u3; `{{execute}}

-View the object privileges associated with the create table.
+View the object privileges associated with the table `t`.

 First, we specify the column width for formatting the output (if you are using sqlplus).